Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

-Note that if you are cloning the repository on Windows, please ensure that git or any text editor does not modify the Unix line-endings (LF) for any file in the `scripts` directory.
-The repostiory's `.gitattributes` attempts to force the line endings for all text files, but could be overridden by your local git configuration.
+Note that if you are cloning the repository on Windows, please ensure that git or any text editor does not modify the Unix line-endings (LF) for any file in the `scripts` or `resources` directory.
+The repostiory's `.gitattributes` designates line endings for all text files, but can be overridden by your local git configuration.
 If these files are modified with Windows line-endings (CRLF) then compute nodes will fail to start properly.

 ## Manual Installation
 ### Requirements
 The Batch Shipyard tool is written in Python.
-The client script is compatible with Python 2.7 or 3.3+.
+The client script is compatible with Python 2.7 or 3.3+, although 3.5+ is highly recommended.
 You will also need to install dependent Python packages that Batch Shipyard requires.
 Installation can be performed using the [requirements.txt](../requirements.txt) file via the command `pip install --upgrade --user -r requirements.txt` (or via `pip3` for Python3).
 Note that this `pip` command should be run for every Batch Shipyard upgrade if not using `install.sh`.
-The use of `install.sh` is highly recommended instead of these manual steps on Linux.
+The use of `install.sh` is highly recommended instead of these manual steps below on Linux platforms.

 Batch Shipyard has some Python dependencies which require a valid compiler, ssl, ffi, and Python development libraries to be installed due to the